When should DMAIC be your go-to problem-solving tool?

 In most cases, the changes are piloted during the event, and full-scale implementation is completed after the event.
 It is crucial that the impact of these changes – whether they’re desired or not – is closely monitored.
 The advantage of this approach is the ability to make rapid changes.
-(The case study Kellogg’s kaizen spells success in a product relaunch is a great example of this tactic in action.)

 The real strength of the DMAIC steps is the Control step.
 Too often, teams manage to improve the process and get the results, but then struggle to implement the improved process smoothly.
 There’s pressure to move on, time isn’t spent on ensuring a smooth transition and the buy-in for full implementation just isn’t quite there.
 The result is that sustaining the improvement realised in the Improve step becomes difficult.

 The purpose of the Control step is to ensure a successful implementation of the team’s recommendation so that long-term success will be attained.
 The new and improved process must be captured on a flow chart and these new methods will become the new standard operating procedures.
 Results will continue to be tracked so that any ‘drift’ back to previous results can be monitored and addressed in a proactive manner.
 The Control step is about the transfer of responsibilities and establishing plans for long-term process control.